Development, design and construction of a modular, innovative and cost-efficient PEM electrolysis system and constructionof a compression plant

-The goal of the MegaLyseurPlus joint project is the optimization of the overall electrolysis system and the creation of the prerequisites for the development and operation of future large-scale electrolysis systems.
+The overall goal of MegaLyseurPlus is to optimise the overall electrolysis plant system and to create the prerequisites for the development and operation of future large-scale electrolysis systems.

 The particular challenge in electrolysis operation is the field of tension between highly fluctuating energy input (e.g. in the case of a direct coupling with a wind farm) and continuous hydrogen demand of a large number of industrial processes or the integration of such a large-scale electrolysis system into a storage infrastructure for base-load capable energy storage and system-serving energy provision.
 Particularly important are the partial load capability and dynamics of the electrolysis system and also of the essential components (such as membrane and power electronics) as well as the interface design for infrastructure integration (such as compression or expansion of the resulting hydrogen for special applications).
 The nominal overall efficiency and the specific costs must be kept in mind.
 Improved subcomponents and system solutions are urgently needed to successfully complete sector coupling, to integrate renewable energies stably into the national energy system and to advance the decarbonisation of industry.
 Therefore the following sub-components of the electrolysis system will be optimised in the joint project: the CCM (catalyst coated membrane), the power electronics and the downstream compression system.
 Furthermore a higher-level safety-related system control is being designed.